StackVista/stackstate-docs/setup/agent/windows.md

 #### Configure the Agent

 The StackState Agent configuration is located in the file `C:\ProgramData\StackState\stackstate.yaml`.

-{% hint style="info" %}
-[Restart the StackState Agent](#start-stop-or-restart-the-agent) to reload the configuration files and apply any changes.
-{% endhint %}
+The `stsApiKey` and `stsUrl` specified during installation will be added here by the install script.
+No further configuration should be required.

 #### Configure integrations